Upcoming Events

 Visit our YouTube channel and enjoy many of our past webinars.
 Like and subscribe to our channel here.

 The third installment of our VIRTUAL walk up Main Avenue with local historians Ed Horvat and Charles DiFerdinando will be held on Saturday, July 11th at 1pm.
 We'll be starting (virtually) at 10th Street where the Great Fire of July, 1889 also started and changed the face of Durango.
 Remember, as it gets warmer, we encourage everyone to watch on Zoom with a cool beverage although we will record the talk and stream it in the classroom.
-Sign up for a Zoom link here.
+Watch the video here.

 Videos